darljed/splunk-react-custom-viz/README.md

-# custom-forms: React-Powered Splunk Custom Visualization
+# react-viz: React-Powered Splunk Custom Visualization

 This project is an extended version of the [Splunk Custom Visualization Tutorial](https://docs.splunk.com/Documentation/Splunk/9.4.2/AdvancedDev/CustomVizTutorial), modified to integrate **React 18** for building dynamic and interactive user interfaces.
 It's designed to be open-source and flexible for your Splunk dashboard needs.